Livini-Perera/Livini-Perera/README.md

 ## 🛠️ Skills

 ### **Programming Languages**
 - **C++**: Currently learning object-oriented programming (OOP), data structures, and algorithms.
-Working on building console applications and improving understanding of functions, classes, and file handling.
+Working on building console applications and improving understanding of functions, classes, and file handling. 📚💻
-- **Python**: Familiar with Python for scripting, automation, and web development.
-Strong foundation in libraries like `numpy`, `pandas`, and `matplotlib` for data analysis and visualization.
+- **Python**: Familiar with Python for scripting, automation, and web development. 🐍🔧

 ### **Database Management**
-- **SQL**: Still learning SQL, focusing on writing complex queries, managing databases, and understanding relational database concepts.
+- **SQL**: Still learning SQL, focusing on writing complex queries, managing databases, and understanding relational database concepts. 📊💾
-- **ERD Design**: Ability to design efficient entity-relationship diagrams (ERD) for clear database architecture, ensuring data integrity and proper relationship handling.
+- **ERD Design**: Ability to design efficient entity-relationship diagrams (ERD) for clear database architecture, ensuring data integrity and proper relationship handling. 📐📅

 ### **Web Development**
-- **HTML**: Proficient in building semantic and responsive web pages.
-Familiar with the latest HTML5 standards and best practices for accessibility and SEO.
+- **HTML**: Proficient in building semantic and responsive web pages. 🌐🖥️
-- **Markdown**: Expertise in creating clean and organized documentation with Markdown, including writing professional README files for projects and GitHub repositories.
+- **Markdown**: Expertise in creating clean and organized documentation with Markdown, including writing professional README files for projects and GitHub repositories. 📝📋

 ### **Creative Tools**
-- **Adobe Photoshop**: Experienced in graphic design and photo editing, creating custom visuals for web pages, presentations, and social media.
+- **Adobe Photoshop**: Experienced in graphic design and photo editing, creating custom visuals for web pages, presentations, and social media. 🎨📸
-- **Canva**: Skilled in using Canva for quick and creative design work, including social media posts, infographics, and presentations.
+- **Canva**: Skilled in using Canva for quick and creative design work, including social media posts, infographics, and presentations. 🖌️📊

 ### **Soft Skills**
-- **Problem-Solving**: Strong analytical and troubleshooting skills with a keen ability to break down complex problems into manageable tasks, leading to effective solutions.
+- **Problem-Solving**: Strong analytical and troubleshooting skills with a keen ability to break down complex problems into manageable tasks, leading to effective solutions. 🧠🔍
-- **Teamwork**: Collaborative team player, able to communicate and work effectively with others to achieve common goals, whether in development or creative projects.
+- **Teamwork**: Collaborative team player, able to communicate and work effectively with others to achieve common goals, whether in development or creative projects. 🤝👥
-- **Adaptability**: Comfortable in dynamic environments, willing to learn new technologies and methods to meet project requirements.
+- **Adaptability**: Comfortable in dynamic environments, willing to learn new technologies and methods to meet project requirements. 🔄🌱
-- **Time Management**: Capable of prioritizing tasks and managing multiple projects efficiently to meet deadlines while maintaining high-quality work.
+- **Time Management**: Capable of prioritizing tasks and managing multiple projects efficiently to meet deadlines while maintaining high-quality work. ⏰📅
-- **Communication**: Clear communicator, able to explain technical concepts to both technical and non-technical audiences.
+- **Communication**: Clear communicator, able to explain technical concepts to both technical and non-technical audiences. 💬📢
-- **Empathy**: Strong emotional intelligence that enhances teamwork and user-centric development, ensuring projects align with user needs and values.
+- **Empathy**: Strong emotional intelligence that enhances teamwork and user-centric development, ensuring projects align with user needs and values. 💖🤗

 <header style="width: 100%; height: 10px;">